Everpure: Corporate history

 Pure Storage was founded in 2009 under the code name Os76 Inc. by John Colgrove and John Hayes.
-Initially, the company was setup within the offices of Sutter Hill Ventures, a venture capital firm, and funded with $5 million in early investments.
-Pure Storage raised another $20 million in venture capital in a series B funding round.
+Initially, the company operated within the offices of Sutter Hill Ventures, a venture capital firm.
+Early development was supported by $5 million in early investments, followed by a $20 million Series B funding round.

-The company came out of stealth mode as Pure Storage in August 2011.
-Simultaneously, Pure Storage announced it had raised $30 million in a third round of venture capital funding.
-Another $40 million was raised in August 2012, in order to fund Pure Storage's expansion into European markets.
-In May 2013, the venture capital arm of the American Central Intelligence Agency (CIA), In-Q-Tel, made an investment in Pure Storage for an un-disclosed amount.
-That August, Pure Storage raised another $150 million in funding.
+During its stealth mode phase from 2009 to 2011, the company focused on developing software for storage controllers designed to run on generic flash storage hardware.
+The company emerged from stealth mode as Pure Storage in August 2011.
+Simultaneously, the company announced it had raised $30 million in a third round of venture capital funding.
+To expand into European markets, the company raised $40 million in August 2012.
+Following this, the company's growth increased by approximately 50% between 2012 and 2014.

+Investment continued with an undisclosed amount from the venture capital arm of the American Central Intelligence Agency (CIA), In-Q-Tel, in May 2013, followed by a $150 million round in August.
 By this time, the company had raised a total of $245 million in venture capital investments.
-The following year, in 2014, Pure Storage raised $225 million in a series F funding round, valuating the company at $3 billion.
+The following year, in 2014, Pure Storage raised $225 million in a series F funding round,valuing the company at $3 billion.